 Shenzhen, which connects Hong Kong to China's mainland, is one of the most popular cities in southeast China.
 It is a popular spot for shopping and entertainment, thanks to its large malls and many family-friendly amusement parks.

 Nearly 50 years ago, Shenzhen was little more than a fishing village.
 Today, the city of 8 million is rapidly expanding to become a top retail destination.
 Some claim that the best sights of Shenzhen are its shops, and they might be right.
-As the city has expanded, it has also thrown up some attractions, from Soviet-era aircraft carriers to mini Eiffel Towers.
+As the city has expanded, it has also created some major attractions, such as mini Eiffel Towers and bohemian artist villages.

-If you are making a trip to China and planning on staying overnight in Shenzhen, you will want to spend some time exploring some of its main sights, beyond just the stores.
+If you are making a trip to China and planning on staying overnight in Shenzhen, spend some time exploring some of its main sights, beyond just the stores.

 01 of 03